 - Read, read, read – preferably travel books.

 - Seek out award-winning writing and read as much of it as possible.
 The Pulitzer Prize for Feature Writing is a good place to start.

 - Read On Writing by Stephen King to understand the different levels of writing skill and identify where you fit in (bad, competent, good, great).
 Work hard on improving.

 - Avoid travel clichés where possible (admittedly, it often isn’t).
-This list of clichés from The Spectator is a good place to start.
+This list from Fodor’s is a good place to start.

 (*It bothers me no end that Atlas & Boots has switched currencies between GBP and USD in past articles.
 We will fix this one day.)